Improving Development Routes for Motor Manufacture

 As our case study below demonstrates, enhancing the design or development of an existing motor component can allow you to claim valuable R&D tax relief.

-Case study: R&D Tax Relief for Printed Motor Development
+Case study: R&D Tax Relief for Motor Development

-For our client however, the research and development aspect was based around the objective of economical enhancements.
+For our client the research and development aspect was based around the objective of economical enhancements.
 They wanted to establish the feasibility of increasing the load bearing capacity of the motor, without increasing the overall motor size and cost of the component.
-R&D activities would be needed to review the design of the printed armature motor, and its development route.
+R&D activities would be needed to review the design of the electric motor, and its development route.

-The Technological Advance Sought: To achieve a technological advance for the printed armature motor component, an in-depth understanding of the load transmission within the existing design would be required; specifically how it would be influenced by fatigue, manufacturing tolerances and material selection.
+The Technological Advance Sought: To achieve a technological advance for the rotor, an in-depth understanding of the load transmission within the existing design would be required; specifically, how it would be influenced by fatigue, manufacturing tolerances and material selection.

-Once this was identified, an extensive design process could commence for enhancing the printed motor.
+Once this was identified, an extensive design process could commence for enhancing the electric motor.
 This required R&D activities which would determine;

 - the static and dynamic loadings